The average hourly pay for a Steel Detailer is $20.26.

 Steel detailers prepare detailed drawings of steel for various structures, meeting specifications established by architect.
 They must be able to detail structural metal projects of various sizes from start to finish, as well as possess the ability to maintain working relationships with project managers.
 Steel detailers must have good time management skills to ensure projects on completed on schedule, and they need to be able to detail projects with speed and accuracy, accepting project-related c…Read more

 Steel Detailer Tasks

-Produce erection and shop plans and drawings for steel fabricators and erectors for the manufacture of steel members used in the construction of buildings, bridges, industrial plants and non-building structures.
+- Produce erection and shop plans and drawings for steel fabricators and erectors for the manufacture of steel members used in the construction of buildings, bridges, industrial plants and non-building structures.

-Detail structural and plate steel, and miscellaneous metals.
+- Detail structural and plate steel, and miscellaneous metals.

 The top respondents for the job title Steel Detailer are from the companies Harris Rebar, Nucor Building Systems and Vulcraft.
 Reported salaries are highest at Conco Companies where the average pay is $24.23.
 Other companies that offer high salaries for this role include Harris Rebar, earning around $20.35.
 Nucor Corporation pays the lowest at around $17.00.
 Vulcraft also pays on the lower end of the scale, paying $18.49.